Electronics Hardware Engineer

 ✨Tip Number 2

-Network with professionals in the electronics hardware engineering sector, especially those who work with PCAs or radar technology.
+Network with professionals in the electronics hardware engineering sector, especially those who have experience with PCAs and radar technology.
 Attend industry events or join relevant online forums to make connections that could lead to valuable insights or referrals.

 ✨Tip Number 3

-Prepare to discuss specific projects you've worked on that relate to the job description.
-Be ready to explain your role in the design, commissioning, and testing processes, as this will showcase your hands-on experience and problem-solving skills.
+Prepare to discuss specific projects you've worked on that relate to the responsibilities of this role.
+Be ready to explain your design process, challenges faced, and how you overcame them, as this will showcase your practical experience.

 ✨Tip Number 4